benw000/Simulation-Engine/README.md

 #### Packaging
 - We package the project as a pip install-able module with `pyproject.toml`, which contains our small list of dependencies
-- Depending on future development this may be complemented by a Docker image, compiled binary or webap for easier distribution.
+- Depending on future development this may be complemented by a Docker image, compiled binary or web app for easier distribution.

 ### Reflections

 This project has primarily served as a vehicle for learning and applying software best practices.
 During development I've focused on a few things:
-- 🗄️ Modular, object-oriented design, with seperation of concerns
+- 🗄️ Modular, object-oriented design, with separation of concerns
 - 👓 Clean and readable code
 - 📚 Comprehensive docstrings and documentation
 - ✅ Automated testing and input validation